-The Forest Landowner Foundation’s Future Forestry Leaders Programs is securing the next generation of family forest legacy ownership as well as promoting a new generation of forest ownership and professionals.
-We engage the children and grandchildren of forest owners, as well as those who are new to forestry at several stages of their life, beginning in the adolescent years, college years and early career stages.
+The Forest Landowner Foundation’s Future Forestry Leaders Programs are securing the next generation of family forest legacy ownership as well as promoting a new generation of forest ownership and professionals.
+We engage the children and grandchildren of forest owners, as well as those who are new to forestry at several stages of their life, beginning in the adolescent years, college years, and early career stages.
 By doing so, we pique their interest not only in the family forestry business but also in the possibility of pursuing a forestry or natural resources degree in college and then a career in forestry.
 The Forest Landowner Foundation is ensuring natural resources graduates entering the workforce have the knowledge and skill set needed to meet the responsibilities of modern forestry professions.

 Ensuring a modern forestry profession

-Recruiting, educating and employing the next generation of forestry professionals across all aspects of the field: ownership, management, policy, markets, environmental services, and ambassadors.
+Recruiting, educating, and employing the next generation of forestry professionals across all aspects of the field: ownership, management, policy, markets, environmental services, and ambassadors.

 Creating Society Ready Forestry Graduates

 Under the Rob O. program, FLF is launching three new initiatives focused on the next generation of forestry professionals:

 Forest Policy Institute

 In conjunction with the FLA Winter Board meeting, FLF hosts a policy institute designed to introduce forestry students to public policy and how it impacts various aspects of forest ownership and management as well as how landscape-level conservation initiatives intertwine with forestry issues.
 We launched the pilot of the program in February 2019 with 4 to 6 students and expanded in 2020 with 8 students.